clemsonacm/hackpack/presents/tools/tools.markdown

 time
 ====

-time how long it takes a program to execute
+Time how long it takes a program to execute

 -   `time tar -czf foobar`